Aishwarya26953/customer-segmentation-unsupervised-M_A_Aishwarya/README.md

 This project demonstrates how unsupervised learning can transform raw customer data into meaningful insights.
 It enables businesses to improve decision-making, optimize marketing strategies, and increase customer retention.

+Uploaded data file as zip because the large dataset